 If you"re interested in keeping N55HL within the continental USA, that will not be possible under the current noise ban... unless you get if foreign registered.
 I"m expecting this aircraft to head to Mexico or further south (it had been owned in Bolivia at one point before returning to the USA).

 All logbooks, maintenance records, and other paperwork were also surrendered as part of the ICE seizure.
 The paperwork fills two large boxes (two large laundry basket sized boxes).

 I have recently transferred from Tucson, Arizona to Southern California.
-I will have limited opportunity to show the aircraft but can answer questions from the logbooks I have with me.
+I will have limited opportunity to show the aircraft but can answer questions from the logbooks I have with me and can meet serious buyers with advanced notice.
 Based on a broker"s price estimate, I"ve set a lowball price to encourage purchase with the challenging logistics of me being an out of state owner.
 Please don"t take the low price to indicate the aircraft is in poor condition.
 I just need to get it moved on.

 Parking is $138 a month at KCHD.
 I will cover that cost for two weeks after purchase or until the 1st of the following month, whichever is longest.